 Before you pour the screed, lay the tiles or the floor, don’t forget the other aspects that influence the smooth running of a dental unit: water, compressed air, electricity, sewage, vacuum pipe and pump control.
 The recommended sizes for these are as follows:

 1. Water – copper or PVC pipe, fitted with a tap with ½” internal thread;

 2. Air – copper or PVC pipe, fitted with a ½” internal thread tap or 8″ pneumatic hose (6 ID, 8 OD) withstanding 12 bar pressure;

 3. Power – 2.5 mm grounded power cable;

 4. Sewer – PVC sewer pipe with a minimum diameter of 32, preferably 40;

 In the case of units prepared for surgical suction with a vacuum pump you will also need:

 5. Vacuum pipe – PVC sewer pipe with a diameter of 32 that will connect the vacuum pump to the unit;

 Attention!
-In addition to the vacuum pump, there will also have to be sewerage
+Next to the vacuum pump there will have to be sewage

 6. Pump control – 2-wire cable connecting the unit to the vacuum pump.